chanux/notes.chanux.me/docs/terraform/flexible.md

 When the days were old an simple, we created simple modules with a few variables and created a buch of resources.
-If we wanted multiple instances of a resource we used `count`s.
-If we wanted to create multiple instances of a resource with some custom info we used `list`s.
+If we wanted multiple instances of a resource, we used `count`s.
+If we wanted to create multiple instances of a resource with some custom info, we used `list`s.

 Then we learned about [the troubles of lists](https://faun.pub/terraform-deleting-an-element-from-a-list-cb5bdadc8bbd),